-Carter, a Jackson, was the representative for South Carolina's 8th congressional district from 1827 to 1829.
+Carter was the representative for South Carolina’s 8th congressional district and was a Jackson.
+He served from 1827 to 1829.

 From Jan 1823 to Mar 1829, Carter missed 139 of 462 roll call votes, which is 30.1%.
 This is much worse than the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.